Evolved Quantum Boltzmann Machines: Conclusion

 \subsection{Future directions}

 Going forward from here, there are several open directions and questions to address.
 First, we have left it open to simulate the performance of evolved quantum Boltzmann machines for tasks of interest, such as ground-state energy estimation and generative modeling, with our main focus here being on developing the aforementioned fundamental theoretical findings.
 We plan to address this direction in future work.
-It is also open to employ evolved quantum Boltzmann machines as an ansatz for other optimization tasks, such as constrained Hamiltonian optimization or other semi-definite programming problems considered in~\cite{chen2023qslackslackvariableapproachvariational}.
+In parallel, recent work~\cite{wilde2025generativemodelingusingevolved} has delineated practical hybrid quantum--classical algorithms for training evolved quantum Boltzmann machines for generative modeling, by combining the evolved quantum Boltzmann gradient estimator with the Donsker--Varadhan variational representation of the relative entropy and related distinguishability measures.
+Building on this, it would be interesting to investigate how the information-geometric tools developed here can be incorporated into these training schemes, for example by replacing Euclidean gradient updates with natural-gradient steps or by extending the objective to broader families of distinguishability measures.
+Beyond generative modeling, it is also open to employ evolved quantum Boltzmann machines as an ansatz for other optimization tasks, such as constrained Hamiltonian optimization or other semi-definite programming problems considered in~\cite{chen2023qslackslackvariableapproachvariational}.

+An additional and important direction is to carry out a comparative study between evolved quantum Boltzmann machines and other existing variational ansatzes, in particular standard quantum Boltzmann machines.
+While evolved quantum Boltzmann machines clearly generalize both standard quantum Boltzmann machines and quantum evolution machines (as discussed in Section~\ref{sec:special-cases}), it remains to be determined whether this generalization translates into concrete performance advantages in practice.
+Future work will aim to benchmark these models under a fixed number of trainable parameters, analyzing expressivity versus trainability trade-offs, convergence speed, robustness to noise, and overall resource requirements.
+Such analysis will be crucial to positioning evolved quantum Boltzmann machines within the broader landscape of variational quantum algorithms for learning and optimization.

+In this context, the choice of the imaginary-time Hamiltonian $G(\theta)$ and the real-time evolution Hamiltonian $H(\phi)$ is expected to significantly influence the expressive power and optimization landscape of the evolved quantum Boltzmann machine.
+Richer or more structured choices of the Hamiltonians -- such as those incorporating multiple interaction terms or longer-range couplings -- can increase expressivity by enabling the ansatz to represent more complex correlations.
+However, greater expressivity often comes at the cost of introducing more trainable parameters, which can make optimization more challenging or less stable in practice.
+Conversely, simpler Hamiltonians may lead to easier training but at the expense of a more limited representational capacity.
+Exploring these trade-offs systematically, both analytically and numerically, remains an open and promising direction for future work.

 Next, it is an open question to determine whether evolved quantum Boltzmann machines suffer from the barren plateau problem~\cite{McClean2018barren_plateaus, Cerezo2021barren_plateaus, Holmes2022barren_plateaus, marrero2021barrenp_lateaus}.
 The results of~\cite{Coopmans2024qbm_gen_learn} indicate that quantum Boltzmann machines are not subject to this problem for the generative modeling task, and so one should not encounter it when optimizing evolved quantum Boltzmann machines with respect to the $\theta$ parameter vector.
 It is open to determine whether the problem applies when optimizing with respect to the $\phi$ parameter vector.
 At the least, the standard unitary two-design argument~\cite{McClean2018barren_plateaus} for the onset of barren plateaus in parameterized quantum circuits does not seem to apply to evolved quantum Boltzmann machines, given that picking the elements of $\theta$ and $\phi$ randomly according to a multivariate Gaussian does not clearly lead to an averaged state that is maximally mixed.
 Further investigation is certainly required to determine whether this is the case, both for the generative modeling task, as well as for the ground-state energy estimation task.